 Telangana to launch Mana Ooru Mana Badi or Mana Basti Mana Badi to strengthen govt schools.
 A meeting of the Cabinet approved ‘Mana ooru mana badi’ programme aimed at all round development and creation of effective basic infrastructure in schools across the Telangana State.
-The programme will be implemented in three years with a budget of ₹7,289 crore to benefit 19.84 lakh children of 26.065 schools.

 |Name of the Programme||Mana Vooru Mana Badi|